RickStrahl/WestWindWebSurge/Readme.md

 let you frequently stress test Web applications for load characteristics during development, testing and in production.

+In addition you can also use WebSurge for easy and reproducible individual URL testing for REST or other Data services.
+WebSurge's easy request building tools, plus the formatted output views make it an ideal tool to test REST requests and data flow in REST applications.
+Sessions are stored in plain files and can easily be shared in source control, the file system, or via cloud storage solutions like DropBox or OneDrive.

+Here's what the stress testing output looks like:
 <img src="Screenshot.png" />

+And here is a screen shot that demonstrates simple URL testing or reviewing of individual request output from a test run.
 <img src="http://west-wind.com/websurge/Images/WebSurge_RequestDisplay.png" />

 **Use Cases:**